top of page

 • Security track record: Have they been breached before?
 Past incidents are often red flags.

-• Certifications and standards: While certifications like SOC 2 or ISO 27001 are helpful, don’t rely on them alone—investigate further when needed.
+• Certifications and standards: Certifications like SOC 2 or ISO 27001 are helpful, but don’t rely on them alone.
+Investigate further when needed.

 Step 3: Make Security Ongoing, Not One-and-Done

-Vendor security isn’t something you evaluate once and forget.
-Threats change quickly, and a vendor that was safe last quarter might now be vulnerable.
+Vendor security isn’t something you check once and forget.
+Threats change quickly, and a vendor that was safe last quarter might now be at risk.

 Stay proactive by:

-• Demanding more than self-assessments: Don’t just accept filled-out questionnaires.
-Ask for independent security evaluations or test results.
+• Ask for more than just self-assessments.
+Do not settle for completed questionnaires; request independent security evaluations or test results.

-• Using monitoring tools: Implement tools or services that can track vendor activity, detect leaks, and flag emerging risks in real time.
+• Use monitoring tools or services to track vendor activity, detect leaks, and alert you to new risks as they happen.

 Step 4: Trust, But Always Verify

-Relying solely on vendor promises without validation is risky.
-Unfortunately, many businesses still take vendors at their word—until something goes wrong.
+Relying only on vendor promises without checking is risky.
+Many businesses still trust vendors completely until a problem happens.

 To stay protected: